bruderstein/npppm3/README.md

 ### Starting the development servers
 In order to start the server, simply clone this project, do a `yarn install`, and then run `npm start`.

+You need to have [docker](https://www.docker.com) installed and running for this to work.

 ```bash
 $ git clone git@github.com:bruderstein/npppm3